SealedSun/beachhead-companion/README.md

 # beachhead-companion
 Service registration using [Redis](http://redis.io/), [Docker](https://www.docker.com/) and [confd](http://www.confd.io/).

-`beachhead-companion` is a small daemon reads domain name and port information from docker meta data and publishes that information on a redis instance, ready for `confd` to consume.
+`beachhead-companion` is a small daemon that reads domain name and port information from docker meta data and publishes that information on a redis instance, ready for `confd` to consume.
 The primary use case is **automatic reverse proxy configuration based on container meta information**.